dimitri-vs/llm-prompt-snippets/cursor_ide/README.md

 ## Project Setup

-Use the `.cursorrules` file as a global project directives that contain guidelines relevant to >90% of your Chat/Composer requests.
+Use the `.cursorrules` file as global project directives that contain guidelines applicable to >90% of your Chat/Composer requests.
 See my [Cursor .cursorrules Template](cursor_cursorrules_template.md).

 Use a `DEVELOPMENT.md` file to track high-level project progress and high-level business logic/decisions.
 See my [Cursor DEVELOPMENT.md](cursor_development_md_template.md) template.